Ah, family holidays.

 You: Mom, it’s Thanksgiving.
 Aren’t you glad that we’re all together?

-I won’t write another six round of this; you get the point.
+I won’t write another six rounds of this; you get the point.

 Stay Alert and Flexible